rubinius/rubinius/web/doc/en/appendix-a-glossary.markdown

 * _metaclass_

   Also called the +singleton+ class or +eigenclass+.
-Every object in Ruby can have one, although, they are only created as necessary.
+Every object in Ruby can have one, although they are only created as necessary.
 The metaclass holds the method and constant tables that belong only to a particular object instance.
   For example, the method +hello+ defined below exists only in the metaclass for +obj+.